KaoushikMurugan/ecs-171-sort-pizza-images-project/README.md

 We have two classes: Pizza and Not Pizza.
 We have 983 images each

-We also notice that more than half of the images are of the size 512x512.
-The rest are of varying sizes, but all of them are less than 512x512
+We also notice that more than half of the images are of the size 512x512 and the rest of them are less than 512x512

 ### What we will do in preprocessing: